LEF-UNINE/Shifting_interactions_under_climate_change/README.md

 - Plant_traits.csv
 - Temperature.csv

-The data frames for the script for the models (Species_distribution_models.R) and for the analyses of historical species distribution (section 3 of the code Supplementary_analyses.R) are not published online as occurences data are protected.
+The data frames for the script for the models (Species_distribution_models.R) and for the analyses of historical species distribution (section 3 of the code Supplementary_analyses.R) are not published online as occurrences data are protected.
 However, with a good justification, they could be requested to the National Data and Information Center on the Swiss Fauna (www.infofauna.ch).

 ## Dataframe information